Beirut–Rafic Hariri International Airport: Reconstruction

-More damage during the 2006 war
+2006 war and aftermath

 On 13 July 2006 at approximately 6:00 a.m. local time, all three runways of the airport sustained significant damage from missile strikes directed at it by the Israeli Air Force as part of the 2006 Lebanon War.
 The Israeli Air Force claimed that the airport was a military target because Hezbollah was receiving weapons shipments there.
 The runways were rendered inoperative and the Lebanese Government declared that the airport was closed until further notice.

 Shortly thereafter, MEA used one of the long taxiways at the airport to evacuate five of its aircraft (four Airbus A321s and one Airbus A330).

-Limited activity at the airport

 The airport reopened to commercial flights on 17 August 2006, with the arrival of a Middle East Airlines (MEA) flight around 1:10 p.m. local time from Amman, followed by a Royal Jordanian flight also from Amman.
 This marked the first commercial flight arrival at Beirut International Airport since the airport's closure almost five weeks before.
 All runways and taxiways at the airport have been successfully repaired and the airport is operating as it was before the hostilities.

-Israel ends air blockade

-On 7 September 2006, Israel ended its air blockade of Lebanon.
+On 7 September 2006, Israel ended its 8-week long air blockade of Lebanon.
 The first plane to land at the airport after the end of the blockade was a Middle East Airlines flight at 6:06 p.m. local time.
 Soon after that, a Kuwait Airways flight landed at the airport.
 Over the next couple of days, more airlines resumed flights to the airport.

-U.S. air traffic ban amended

 On 6 June 2007, U.S. President George W. Bush amended a ban on air traffic to Lebanon imposed since the 1985 hijacking of TWA Flight 847 to allow flights by the U.S. Government.
 A press release issued by the White House said that the "prohibition of transportation services to Lebanon...is hereby further amended to permit U.S. air carriers under contract to the United States Government to engage in foreign air transportation to and from Lebanon of passengers, including U.S. and non-U.S. citizens, and their accompanying baggage; of goods for humanitarian purposes; and of any other cargo or materiel."

-First Airbus A380 flight
+In 2008, the Lebanese government discovered that Iran and Hezbollah had concealed a network of hidden cameras in the terminals and fired the airport's security officer (Wafik Shoukeir), who was linked to Hezbollah.
+Following the dismissals, Hezbollah operatives disrupted the airport's activities, and armed fighters on behalf of the organization took to the streets of Beirut, engaging in clashes with supporters of the government.
+As a result of agreements between Hezbollah and the Lebanese government, Hezbollah withdrew its forces from the streets of Beirut.
+Subsequently, Hezbollah increased its control over the airport and ensured an increase in the number of employees from the Shiite community.
+The International Civil Aviation Organization (ICAO) marked Hezbollah's involvement as a central point in the low safety rating of airport transportation and placed it on par with third-world countries.